The Effects of Stress and Hormonal Decline on the Skin

 Oestradiol is the most potent oestrogen, and its main source is the ovaries in reproductive women.
 Estrone, with weaker estrogenic effects, becomes the more prominent oestrogen produced in postmenopausal women as their ovaries stop oestradiol production.

 Studies of oestrogen replacement therapy have shown some improvement in those skin properties affected by low oestrogen levels, e.g. increased collagen content, skin thickness, and skin elasticity.
-Hormone replacement has also been found to increase skin surface lipids, which enhances the barrier function and may prevent dryness.
+Hormone replacement not only increases skin surface lipids but also actively enhances the barrier function, effectively preventing dryness.
 Oestrogen also plays a role in maintaining skin glycosaminoglycan content, which retains moisture.

 Low progesterone levels are thought to increase the impact of androgens on sebaceous glands and body and head hair.
 This is because progesterone reduces 5-alpha reductase activity, which converts testosterone to its active metabolite dihydrotestosterone (DHT).
 DHT is the culprit for androgenic side effects in women such as unwanted facial hair growth, which tends to appear with ageing or in androgen excess conditions such as PCOS.
-In both men and women, excess DHT in the skin contributes to acne, and in the skin of the scalp it is responsible for “male pattern baldness.”
-High levels of hormones can contribute to skin discoloration, e.g. the brown patches (“chloasma”) associated with pregnancy or with hormone replacement therapy.

-Dr Manning and Dr Woodward are able to carry out full medical consultations to address your needs.
 Speak to a member of our team about your concerns on 01202 024060 or book your consultation online.

 Join our VIP club for the latest news and offers